 Check your source settings

 Even if you have an HD source, like Blu-ray or an HD cable/satellite box, it still doesn't mean you're getting HD.
 Make sure the cable/satellite box is set to output HD, generally 1080i.
 Don't assume it will automatically set the resolution correctly (though it should).
 You can find this resolution setting in the box's menu, sometimes labeled "Aspect Ratio."
+For more info, check out Set-top box setup: Which resolution is best?

 Also make sure you tune to the correct channel.
 Some providers have separate HD channels from their SD counterparts.